Globalising Sukuk: Diversifying Investment with Price-Competitive, Ethical Assets

 In countries where sukuk – including the regulatory, legislative and institutional framework – is well-developed, like Malaysia, these issues are not very pronounced.
 But in jurisdictions where Islamic finance is still new, standardization of key aspects of Islamic financing remain a key challenge.
 The lack of centralised sharia boards in some jurisdictions can also make it difficult or more time-consuming for sukuk issuers to come to market; at the same time, some global investors have raised concerns over the lack of regulatory clarity surrounding tax treatment of sukuk vis-à-vis conventional credit alternatives.

 These challenges need to be addressed.
 Thankfully, the industry is heading in the right direction.
 Standard setting bodies like the Bahrain-based Accounting and Auditing Organisation for Islamic Financial Institutions (AAOIFI) are working hand-in-hand with financial institutions, governments, investors and issuers to help deliver investor-friendly and globally replicable standards on Islamic finance and sukuk specifically.
 Conventional asset managers have over the past five years consistently increased their exposure to the asset class, pushing tenors to new lengths and bringing sukuk into the mainstream, while a broadening range of financial intuitions have started cultivating the key skills and expertise necessary to support issuers and borrowers in their sharia-compliant fundraising efforts.
-All of this is good news for borrowers – all of which seek competitively-priced capital instruments to help diversify their investment sources.
+All of this is good news for borrowers, all of whom seek competitively-priced capital instruments to help diversify their investment sources.

 About the Author